GuillainM/Prometheus-Station/docs/02-kiwix-installation.md

 ---

-## ⚠️ CRITICAL: Check Disk Space BEFORE Downloading
+## ⚠️ Critical: check disk space before downloading

 **This is THE most important step to avoid problems!**